deschuyteneerj/ws-three.js/README.md

 2. Do the following commands in your project folder : `npm init` and `npm install three`.
 If done correctly, you should have a package.json and a package-lock.json files, as well as a node_modules folder.

+3. If you can, clone this repo somewhere else (as a backup) and copy the textures folder into yours.

 ## Sources

 (threejs.org)[https://threejs.org/]